How to contribute to CL¶

 - It is most of the time a good idea to use

-If your pull request references foreign terms from an external ontology that are not yet present in the import module for that ontology (for example, you’re adding a logical definition that makes use of a GO term for the first time), imports needs to be refreshed for the foreign terms to be available to use.
+If the foreign term exists but is not yet present in the import module of CL (for example, you’re adding a logical definition that makes use of a GO term for the first time), it is necessary to make them available.
+This requires ''refreshing the imports'', a technical task.

-If you have the technical skills and/or the required computer resources (refreshing imports can be a memory-intensive task), you may refresh the imports yourself before submitting the pull request, by following the appropriate procedure.
+If you have the technical skills and/or the required computer resources (refreshing imports can be a memory-intensive task), you may refresh the imports yourself before submitting the pull request by following the appropriate procedure.
+This approach is generally preferred, as it streamlines updates and reviews, but either is acceptable.

-(adding the label themselves if needed); and 2) make sure that imports have indeed been updated (either by the author of the pull request, or by someone from the tech support group if requested) before allowing the request to be merged.
+2. Make sure that imports have indeed been updated (either by the author of the pull request or by someone from the tech support group if requested) before allowing the request to be merged.